thecodingaviator/thecodingaviator/README.md

   <br />

-  - 🖥️ Currently working on
+  - 🖥️ Former SDE Intern at
   <a href="https://authenticinsurance.com/">Authentic Insurance's Frontend</a>.

   - 🌱 Former Open Source Dev and Community Maintainer at